penrose/penrose/tutorial/tutorial-p3.md

 }
 ```

-Just one more step for this task!
+Just one more step for this task.
 We will need to place some constraints on how we draw the diagram.
 Think about drawing a diagram like our goal diagram by hand and check the following to see if you've catched everything we need to watch out for:
 * Vector is indeed inside the vector space
 * The name of our vector is beside our vector, and is inside the vector space
 * The name of our vector does not get covered by the 2 axes